 Monemvasia

-Monemvasia will be relatively easy to walk around as long as you skip the Upper Town in Monemvasia which is a bit like Mystras and has a steep path to reach it.
-If you can walk slowly, and maybe use trekking poles, you can visit and see the site in an enjoyable fashion.
+Monemvasia will be relatively easy to walk around as long as you skip the Upper Town which is a bit like Mystras and has a steep path to reach it.
+However, if you can walk slowly, and use trekking poles, you can visit the site.

 Best Accessibility Hotel in Monemvasia

-ALKINOI RESORT AND SPA: Set by the Monemvasia seafront, the beautiful Alkinoi Resort has rooms specially designed for mobility-impaired people and access to all the facilities of the hotel.
-Check availability and prices on Booking.
+ALKINOI RESORT AND SPA (mid-range, family-friendly): Set by the Monemvasia seafront, the beautiful Alkinoi Resort has rooms specially designed for mobility-impaired people and access to all the facilities of the hotel.

 Nafplion